itsdheerajdp/ProxyShield/README.md

 2. Once logged in, navigate to your dashboard.

-3. For students, you can view your attendance percentage on the dashboard.
+3. For students, you can view your attendance percentage on the student dashboard.